omarfaruqe/CSE3111/Abstract factory & Template Method.md

 The mechanism make  product family easy because the class of that factory object appears only once in the application in where it is being instantiated.
 This application can be wholesale replace the  family of product simply by instantiating a different concrete in instance of the abstract factory.

 Provide the level of indirection that is abstract the creation of families of the related or the dependent object without directly specify their concrete class.
-The "factory" object have the responsibility for providing creation services for the entire platform famiies.
+The factory object have the responsibility for providing creation services for the entire platform famiies.
 Client never creates platform objects directly, they ask the factory to do that for them.

 Because the service provided by the factory object is so pervasive, it is routinely implemented as a Singleton.